Luciferianism: Medieval

+Early modern

 Lucifer the Lightbearer was an individualist anarchist journal published in the United States by Moses Harman in the late 19th and early 20th centuries.
 It has been reported that "the title was selected, stated Harman, because it expressed the paper's mission.
 Lucifer, the name given to the morning star by the people of the ancient world, served as the symbol of the publication and represented the ushering in of a new day.
 He declared that freethinkers had sought to redeem and glorify the name Lucifer while theologians cursed him as the prince of the fallen angels.
 Harman suggested that Lucifer would take on the role of an educator.
 'The God of the Bible doomed mankind to perpetual ignorance,' wrote Harman, 'and [people] would never have known Good from Evil if Lucifer had not told them how to become as wise as the gods themselves.'"

 Lucifer was a publication edited by the influential occultist Helena Blavatsky.
 The journal was first published by Blavatsky.
 From 1889 until Blavatsky's death in May 1891, Annie Besant was a co-editor.
 Rudolf Steiner's writings, which formed the basis for anthroposophy, characterised Lucifer as a spiritual opposite to Ahriman, with Christ between the two forces, mediating a balanced path for humanity.
 Lucifer represents an intellectual, imaginative and otherworldly force which might be associated with visions, subjectivity, psychosis and fantasy.
 He associated Lucifer with the religious and philosophical cultures of Egypt, Rome, and Greece.
 Steiner believed that Lucifer, as a supersensible Being, had incarnated in China about 3000 years before the birth of Christ.